| PAST MONTH IN THEYDON BOIS OCTOBER 2003 HERE ARE SOME OF THE EVENTS, NOT NECESSARILY IN CHRONOLOGICAL

 Flowers in Coppice Row and, as a garden centre, would help maintain a

-The Touring Arts Club, a section of Epping Forest Arts, held a two
+good balance of retail businesses in the village The Touring Arts Club, a section of Epping Forest Arts, held a two

 day arts activity at the Theydon Bois Youth Club for children aged from